MileHacker Logo

 Postal Services

 Poșta Română, the Romanian Post, operates offices throughout Sibiu.
-You can send mail and parcels from these locations.
+You can send mail and parcels from these particular locations.
 Look for yellow post office signs for service points.

 Sending Mail